Houst29476/readme-generator/README.md

 ## Useage :

-once the code is cloned to your machine and the dependencies are installed, run the application and answer all of the questions.
-A README file will be generated.
+once the code is cloned to your machine and dependencies are installed, run the application (node index.js) and answer all of the questions.
+A README file will be produced at the end.

 ## Credit :